bergsalex/roux-cs5500-haploqa/docs/ProjectProposal.md

 ## 2. Project Description
-The Jackson Laboratory's Computational Sciences department would like to start the process of rebuilding HaploQA, legacy scientific application.
+The Jackson Laboratory's Computational Sciences department would like to start the process of rebuilding HaploQA, a legacy scientific application.
 It is motivated to do so due to a request for a major new feature, and to bring the application in line with current application interoperability goals.